jvkass/jvkass/README.md

 I'm dedicated about solving problems and learning.
 Always open to new challenges and ready to face changes.

 - :round_pushpin: From CE living in Fortaleza
-- :man_technologist: Fullstack Developer at Invillia
+- :man_technologist: Backend Developer at Invillia

 Reach me out